ArjFaber/arjfaber.github.io/_pages/about.md

 ---
 permalink: /
-title: "Arjan Faber – MSc student"
+title: "Arjan Faber – About Me"
 author_profile: true
 description: "Specializing in Reinforcement Learning, High-Performance Computing, and Robotics."
 redirect_from: